 On successful completion of the course students will be able to:

 2. Explain and critically evaluate health transitions and the relationships between poverty, development and other the social determinants of health;

 3. Identify and critique the role of current Groups and Organizations in Global Health and that of Development Assistance for Global Health;

-5. Demonstrate an understanding of health impacts in response to global emergencies and population displacement.
+5. Discuss different health impacts in response to global emergencies and population displacement.

 This course will include the following topics: